Rutgers tomato: A second generation

-In 2006, there was not enough commercial interest to "revive" the hybrids that were so popular from New Jersey.
+In 2006, there was not enough commercial interest to revive the hybrids that were so popular from New Jersey.
 By 2009, though, Rutgers scientists at the New Jersey Agricultural Experiment Station (NJAES) launched the Jersey Tomato Project to revive the coveted Rutgers (Jersey) Tomato.
-Scientists had learned that Campbell Soup still had some genetic material from the parent plants of the original Rutgers tomato.
-From 2009 to 2014, scientists and plant breeders worked to revive the cultivar through inbreeding, and discovering a change in soil amendment that had removed sodium from the fertilizers used on the soil.
-Dr. Josephy Heckman, a researcher in soil fertility at NJAES, also examined other key mineral deficiences in the soil that affect taste, including potassium and boron.
+Scientists had learned that Campbell Soup still had some seed from the parent plants of the original Rutgers tomato.
+From 2009 to 2014, scientists and plant breeders worked to revive the cultivar through inbreeding, and discovered a change in soil amendment that had removed sodium from the fertilizers used on the soil.
+Joseph Heckman, a researcher in soil fertility at NJAES, examined other key mineral deficiences in the soil that affect taste, including potassium and boron.

-After many experimental plantings, tastings, and adjustments in genetics, they finally debuted the Rutgers 250, named to celebrate the 250th anniversary of the university's founding in that same year.
+In 2016, after many experimental plantings, tastings, and adjustments in genetics, they debuted the Rutgers 250 tomato, named to celebrate the 250th anniversary of the university's founding in that same year.